unraid/docs/docs/unraid-os/manual/storage-management.md

     button.
 2. From the Main screen of the webGui, click the name of the disk that you want to test or repair.
 For example, if the drive of concern is Disk 5, then click on **Disk 5**.
-If it\'s the Cache drive, then click on **Cache**.
+If it's the Cache drive, then click on **Cache**.
 If in Maintenance mode then The disks will not be mounted but the underlying */dev/mdX* type devices that correspond to each *diskX* in the unRaid GUI will have been created.
-    This is important as any write operation against one of these \'md\' type devices will also update parity to reflect that write has happened.
+    This is important as any write operation against one of these 'md' type devices will also update parity to reflect that write has happened.
 3. You should see a page of options for that drive, beginning with